Machine Learning Models: What They Are and How to Build Them

 • Semi-supervised learning: Semi-supervised learning uses a mix of labeled and unlabeled data to train an algorithm.
 In this process, the algorithm is first trained with a small amount of labeled data before being trained with a much larger amount of unlabeled data.

-What are parameters in machine learning?
+What are parameters in machine learning models?

 Before machine learning engineers train a machine learning algorithm, they must first set the hyperparameters for the algorithm, which act as external guides that inform the decision process and direct how the algorithm will learn.
 For instance, the number of branches on a regression tree, the learning rate, and the number of clusters in a clustering algorithm are all examples of hyperparameters.